 The thymus gland is large in childhood & shrinks after early adulthood.

 The thymus gland is where your T lymphocytes mature, so it has an important role in the body's immune system.

+Pancreas

-Pancreas The Pancreas has the unique feature of being both an exocrine and an endocrine gland.
+The Pancreas has the unique feature of being both an exocrine and an endocrine gland.

 As an exocrine gland, the pancreas produces many digestive enzymes that it secretes into the duodenum through the pancreatic duct.

 As an endocrine gland, it produces important hormones that it releases into the bloodstream, that work to control blood glucose levels.
-The two most important are: Insulin - Helps to get glucose into cells.
+The two most important are:

+Insulin - Helps to get glucose into cells.
 Secreted when blood glucose is high

 Glucagon - Helps stimulate breakdown of glycogen to release glucose.
+Secreted when blood glucose levels are low

+Adrenal Glands

-Secreted when blood glucose levels are low Adrenal Glands Small triangular organs located on top of each kidney.
+Small triangular organs located on top of each kidney.

 The adrenal gland consists of two parts that each produce very different hormones.

 The adrenal medulla is the inner part of the gland.
 It produces the fight or flight hormones epinephrine and norepinephrine.

+Adrenal Cortex

-Adrenal Cortex The adrenal cortex is the outermost layer of the adrenal gland.
-It produces the hormones: Aldosterone: a mineralocorticoid hormone, it's function is to regulate the balance of water and salts in the body by telling the kidney to retain sodium and release potassium.
+The adrenal cortex is the outermost layer of the adrenal gland.
+It produces the hormones:

+Aldosterone: a mineralocorticoid hormone, it's function is to regulate the balance of water and salts in the body by telling the kidney to retain sodium and release potassium.

 Cortisol: a glucocorticoid hormone is your body's natural steroid.
 It reduces inflammation throughout the body.
 It also affects blood sugar balance, weight distribution, sleep-wake cycles & blood pressure.

 DHEA: an androgen hormone that is a building block for making estrogen and testosterone.
-Gonads - Ovaries The ovaries are two small, oval organs located in the abdomen, one to to each side of the uterus, in biological females.

-The ovaries make and store the ova (eggs) and release an ovum (egg) once a month in the process called ovulation.
-The ovaries produce the hormones:

-Estrogen - responsible for the development of female secondary sex characteristics such as breast development, helps control the menstrual cycle and fertility, helps keep bones strong Progesterone- helps to prepare the lining of the uterus (endometrium) to support a pregnancy & continues to increase if a pregnancy occurs.
-Also influences mood & thyroid function.
-Hormones that regulate the menstrual cycle

-Female Reproductive Anatomy

 Two small organs located in the scrotum of biological males.
 They are responsible for producing and storing sperm.

 The main hormone produced by the testes is: